yourmnbbn/tiny-steam-client/README.md

 - `-cm` CM server socket. (e.g. 127.0.0.1:27016) This parameter is optional, if you don't specify the server, the program will automatically load CM server from local cache or request from [web api](https://api.steampowered.com/ISteamDirectory/GetCMList/v1/?format=json&cellid=0).
 - `-user` Steam account username.
 - `-pw` Steam account password.
+- `-tfc` Steam tow factor code.(This parameter is optional) This is the code you receive in your steam mobile.
+- `-ac` Steam auth code.(This parameter is optional) This is the code that you receive from email.

 ## Credit project
  - [SteamKit](https://github.com/SteamRE/SteamKit)